 - Annual ROI: Market data indicates that rare Panerai models, particularly those tied to military contracts, have experienced annual appreciation rates of 7-12%, depending on condition and provenance.

-With an average market price of $26,000, the Luminor Egiziano stands as an investment piece that embodies heritage, craftsmanship, and exclusivity.
+At an average market price of $26,000, the Luminor Egiziano stands as an investment piece that embodies heritage, craftsmanship, and exclusivity in equal measure.
+If you are serious about building a watch collection with genuine long-term value, this is one reference you should not overlook.

 FAQ